Alan Turing: Action This Day

-By late 1941, Turing and his fellow cryptanalysts Gordon Welchman, Hugh Alexander and Stuart Milner-Barry were frustrated.
+By late 1941, Turing and his fellow cryptanalysts Welchman, Hugh Alexander and Stuart Milner-Barry were frustrated.
 Building on the work of the Poles, they had set up a good working system for decrypting Enigma signals, but their limited staff and bombes meant they could not translate all the signals.
 In the summer, they had considerable success, and shipping losses had fallen to under 100,000 tons a month; however, they badly needed more resources to keep abreast of German adjustments.
 They had tried to get more people and fund more bombes through the proper channels, but had failed.

 On 28 October they wrote directly to Winston Churchill explaining their difficulties, with Turing as the first named.
 They emphasised how small their need was compared with the vast expenditure of men and money by the forces and compared with the level of assistance they could offer to the forces.
 As Andrew Hodges, biographer of Turing, later wrote, "This letter had an electric effect."
 Churchill wrote a memo to General Ismay, which read: "ACTION THIS DAY.
 Make sure they have all they want on extreme priority and report to me that this has been done."
 On 18 November, the chief of the secret service reported that every possible measure was being taken.
 The cryptographers at Bletchley Park did not know of the Prime Minister's response, but as Milner-Barry recalled, "All that we did notice was that almost from that day the rough ways began miraculously to be made smooth."
 More than two hundred bombes were in operation by the end of the war.